JamesGoodwin/gumtree-listing/README.md

 A simple Android app showing a product listing with an image gallery.

-It demonstrates the following parts of the Android platform
+It demonstrates the following parts of the Android platform:
 - Activities and fragments
 - Loader for background tasks
 - PagerAdapter for an image gallery